 - 1 pinch of salt

-When it becomes crumbled, use your hands to put them together to make a ball.
+- When it becomes crumbled, use your hands to squash them together to make a ball.

-Wrap with a cling wrap and rest for about 30 minutes.
+- Wrap with cling wrap and rest for about 30 minutes.

-Divide the dough into two.
-Roll out flat on a lightly floured surface to about 1-2mm thick(0.078inch) with a rolling pin.
+- Divide the dough into two equal amounts.
+Roll out flat on a lightly floured surface to about 0.04 inch thick(1mm) with a rolling pin.

-Cut out the dough into a round shape using a 11cm (4 inches) diameter large cooking cutter.
+- Cut out the dough into a round shape using a 4 inch (11cm) diameter large cooking cutter.